Target of Opportunity Policies

 ToO observations should ideally be executed only during service mode.
 ToOs cannot be imposed over time-critical scheduled observations as established in the OPC-approved proposal (e.g., occultations).
 This restriction can only be over-ridden by the Director General or the Observatory Director, and this approval will be granted only in exceptional cases.

 Generally, ToO observation can only interrupt a Visitor Mode run if the visiting astronomer explicitly agrees to it.
 The Observatory Director can grant an interruption in special cases, in which case compensation time in service mode can be offered to the visiting astronomer.

-In the case of Rapid Response Mode ToOs (RRM, cf RRM page), ongoing visitor mode programs are generally interrupted, with override protection for special visitor mode runs defined at the time of scheduling.
-In case a Visitor Mode run is interrupted by such an RRM, the time lost due to the RRM will be fully compensated in Service Mode, with top priority, with weather conditions specified in the Phase 1 proposal.
+In the case of RRM observations (cf RRM page), ongoing visitor mode programs are generally interrupted, with override protection for special visitor mode runs defined at the time of scheduling.
+The time lost will be fully compensated in service mode, with weather conditions specified in the Phase 1 proposal.
 In this context, also RRM follow-up observations (ToO hard trigger within 4 hours of the RRM trigger on the same target and the same program) override visitor mode observations.

 There is no restriction as to how much time a ToO trigger can use other than that it has to be within the allocated time for the run.

 The time accounting for ToO programmes is made on the basis of the actual time invested in executing the observations, taking into account all operational overheads, which may include the change of focal station of the telescope.